Scott-Devine/CloudMELT/README.md

 Note that:
 * "tcm1" is the cluster name - you will need this to run commands on the cluster later
 * The `--zone` specified (e.g., `us-east-1a`) must match the AWS region (e.g., `us-east-1`) provided to the pipeline creation script.
-* The `--keyPairName` must identify an ssh key pair associated with your AWS account.
+* The `--keyPairName` must identify an ssh key pair associated with your AWS account: it will be used to allow you to connect to the
+Toil leader node and worker node(s).

 [on_demand_pricing]: https://aws.amazon.com/ec2/pricing/on-demand/
 [core_os_ami]: https://aws.amazon.com/marketplace/pp/B01H62FDJM/

 ### Upload workflow tarball

-Recall that the `create_pipeline.pl` that you ran in a previous step created a tarball (e.g., melt-workflow.tar.gz) containing all of the workflow files.
+Recall that the `create_pipeline.pl` that you ran in a previous step created a tarball (e.g., `melt-workflow.tar.gz`) containing all of the workflow files.
 Use the following Toil command to upload the workflow tarball to the Toil leader node: